 Mrs. Wormwood: CALVIN, PAY ATTENTION!
 We're studying geography!
 Now, what state do you live in?

-An older strip has Calvin taking money from the bank while playing Monopoly with Hobbes.
-When Hobbes points out that there Ain't No Rule that says you can rob the bank, Calvin counters by pointing out that there Ain't No Rule that you can't rob the bank.
+Calvin plays Monopoly with Hobbes and takes money from the bank.
+When Hobbes points out that there's no rule saying you can rob the bank, Calvin counters that there's no rule saying you can't rob the bank.

-Another strip has Calvin lampshading the "No Shirt, No Shoes, No Service" sign on a restaurant by saying he's going to just walk in with no pants.
-Hobbes points out that he'd probably be given a court summons.
+Calvin lampshades the "No Shirt, No Shoes, No Service" sign on a restaurant by saying he's going to just walk in with no pants.
+Hobbes points out that he'd probably get a court summons.

-Employed by Peter in FoxTrot, where he writes a book report three pages long in a massive font.
+Employed by Peter where he writes a book report three pages long in a massive font.
 Apparently, the teacher didn't say anything about font size.

 Paige: Of course, I'll have to eat this entire loaf of banana bread to GET at the banana...

-Or Paige will be allowed to have ONE scoop of ice cream... then takes all of the ice cream out of the box in 1 scoop...
+Paige is allowed to have one scoop of ice cream... then takes all of the ice cream out of the box in 1 scoop.
 Having the entire Fox family use these kinds of loophole abuse is a Running Gag for the strip.

 Peter:(when Jason pulls up a giant lump) I wondered why you put your bag near the radiator.

-And YET AGAIN, when Jason asks his parents if Marcus can come over, realizes he's been put in a loop of "ask your mother/father," and has to consult a logic textbook.
+When Jason asks his parents if Marcus can come over, he realizes he's been put in a loop of "ask your mother/father" and has to consult a logic textbook.

 In Scott Adams's first book, The Dilbert Principle, he notes that this strip was based on an actual situation that a reader submitted.
 The submission noted that the result was an immediate "underground bug economy" and the program was scrapped after one employee got a $1700 bonus the first week.)

-In one strip of Garfield when the eponymous cat was on a diet, he invoked this trope when he realized a cake was carrot.
+In one strip where the eponymous cat is on a diet, he invokes this trope when he realizes a cake is carrot cake.

 The time Jon tried to teach Garfield self-control.
 He left a box of kitty treats in the room Garfield was in, telling him not to touch it.
 He left the room, then reentered a short while later.
-Garfield took everything except the box.
+Garfield took everything out of the room except the box.